 Don’t Be Afraid of the Flu Shot: Debunking 6 Common Misconceptions

 When it comes to flu prevention, there’s one truth to remember: flu shots are a proven method of stopping the spread of influenza.
 Despite flu vaccine effectiveness and affordability, fewer than half of Americans have been vaccinated as of September 2017.
 Many people choose to not get a flu shot due to fear or misinformation.
 This makes it especially important for everyone to get educated about flu shot effectiveness and safety.
 To protect the health of the Florida community, MD Now Urgent Care is currently offering influenza vaccines at all of its locations.
 Shots are available every day, including holidays.
 No appointments are necessary.
-And while Flu shots may be covered by some insurances, MD Now Urgent care also offers patients a discount coupon.

 So, why do so many Americans avoid getting this potentially lifesaving vaccine despite proven flu vaccine effectiveness?
 In this article, we’ll explore some of the most common misconceptions about flu prevention, helping you put your fears to rest.